Zehra-code743/Quiz-App/README.md

-# 📖 PDF STYUDY ASsISTANT & Quiz Generator – AI-Powered Learning from PDFs
+# 📖 PDF STYUDY ASSISTANT & Quiz Generator – AI-Powered Learning from PDFs

 Transform your PDFs into **interactive study material** with this **Streamlit-powered application**.
 Upload any academic PDF, and a **Gemini-powered AI agent** will generate **structured study notes** and a **ready-to-use quiz** in seconds.
 Perfect for students, educators, and lifelong learners!